fleaflet/flutter_map/docs/main-concepts/layers/tile-layer.md

 This page only talks about WMTS-supporting raster layers, which is the most common and default type of mapping.
 For information about [WMS-supporting layers](/miscellaneous/wms-servers) or [vector tiles](/servers/raster-vs-vector-tiles), visit the appropriate pages in the Miscellaneous section.
 :::

-As explained in the [How Does It Work? page](/introduction/how-does-it-work), tiles for a map in `flutter_map` are provided by tile providers that go inside of a `TileLayerOptions()`.
+As explained in the [How Does It Work? page](/introduction/how-does-it-work), tiles for a map in 'flutter_map' are provided by tile providers that go inside of a `TileLayerOptions()`.
 That might look something like this:

 ``` dart
 FlutterMap(